-Should Owners Negotiate Commission When Selling Apartment?
+Should Owners Negotiate Commission When Selling an Apartment?

-When it comes down to that, if the agent hasn't done the job or hasn't brought you the figures that they said they would or that you wanted, that is a very, very powerful position for you, as an owner, to be in.
-So what I would do is I'd use the commission as a negotiating tool.
-Because you can.
-A lot of owners think, "Okay, just because I put on the listing form that that is what the commission is, it has to stay like that."
-That is not the case, you are still in control, you are still the boss.
-So remember that.
-Use that commission as a negotiating tool.
+If the agent has not brought you the offer that they said they would or that you wanted, that is an extremely powerful position for you to be in as an owner.
+So, what I would do is I'd use the commission as a tool for negotiation.
+Because you are able to do this.
+A lot of vendors think, "I have on the agency agreement that that is what the commission is, so it has to stay like that."
+That is not true, you are still the boss, and you are still in control.
+So, remember to use that commission as a negotiating tool.

 Talk soon, cheers!